kahshiuhtang/Insights/Insights/README.md

 ## Overview

-Blockchain-bases housing database for transactions, reviews and status updates
+Blockchain-based housing database for transactions, reviews and status updates.

+Allows users to check the validity of

 Tasks to implement: